maziac/DeZog/documentation/UnitTests.md

 ## Setup the launch.json

 You need to create a special launch.json configuration for the unit tests.
-It works mainly like the normal launch configuration but has some specialities:
+It works mainly like the normal launch configuration but has some specialties:
 - the property 'unittest' need to be set to true.
 Note that only one configuration is allowed to have that property set to true.
 - the property 'topOfStack' is not required and ignored if set.
 Instead an own stack (with default size of 50 words) is used.
 - the property 'codeCoverage' might be set to true.
 If true the code coverage is displayed inside the sources.
 Each covered line gets a green backgound.